RickStrahl/wwDotnetBridge/README.md

 ? loBridge.GetDotnetVersion()
 ```

-`GetwwDotnetBridge()` is a helper UDF function that creates *a cached instance* of the `wwDotnetBridge` object, that is reused and stored as a `PUBLIC` variable.
-This makes it very fast to get an instance of `wwDotnetBridge` after first load and it's the recommended way to get an instance, although `CREATEOBJECT("wwDotnetBridge")` also works.
+`GetwwDotnetBridge()` is a FoxPro helper function that creates *a cached instance* of the `wwDotnetBridge` object, that is reused and stored as a `PUBLIC` variable.
+This makes it very fast to get an instance of `wwDotnetBridge` after first load and it's the recommended way to get an instance, although `CREATEOBJECT("wwDotnetBridge")` also works albeit a little slower.

-> First load of `wwDotnetBridge` can take a second or two as the .NET Runtime is loaded into the host process, but subsequent loads are nearly instant.
+> First load of `wwDotnetBridge` can take a second or two as the .NET Runtime is loaded into the your FoxPro host process, but subsequent loads are nearly instant.

 > #### @icon-warning  Unable to load CLR Instance Errors
 > If you get an  <b>Unable to CLR Instance</b> error when creating an instance of wwDotnetBridge, please see <%= TopicLink([Unable to load CLR Instance],[_3RF12JTMA]) %> for more info.